tvl83/DumbAssets/README.md

 | ALLOWED_ORIGINS  | Origins allowed to visit your instance      | '*'                | No       |
 | DEMO_MODE        | Enables read-only mode                      | false              | No       |

-### Apprise Note
+> [!TIP]

-Apprise integration is built-in to DumbAssets, allowing you to simply add your Discord/ntfy/Telegram/etc link WITHOUT having to run Apprise as a separate service!
+> Apprise integration is built-in to DumbAssets, allowing you to simply add your Discord/ntfy/Telegram/etc link WITHOUT having to run Apprise as a separate service!

 ### Data Storage